HDR/RetroNano-Setup/README.md

 Not Working
 -------------
 ```
-Retroarch is currently throwing a segfault
+Retroarch is currently throwing a segfault (Possibly compiled incorrectly?)
 ```

 Not Compatible